MatNeo Data Hub Workstreams

 We have reviewed a comprehensive list of nationally-collected (all-Scotland) datasets for maternity & neonatal care to identify data items that are either duplicated (same thing collected in same way in multiple datasets) or divergent (same thing collected in multiple datasets in similar but different ways).
 Somewhat surprisingly, we discovered that there is less duplication and divergence at the data item level than we expected.
 At the end of 2019 we confirmed, through a limited consultation, that we hadn’t missed anything important.

 The Maternity and Neonatal Data Access Liaison Group for Scotland (MaNDALS) was established to share updates from multiple parallel conversations involving organisations who require all-Scotland-consistent data for national purposes from clinical information systems (mainly BadgerNet), and to align these conversations.
-The group met again in November 2024.
+The group will meet again in May 2025.

 We have developed a secure, automated mechanism to routinely transfer nationally-consistent maternity and neonatal data from BadgerNet systems into Public Health Scotland (PHS).
 We worked on this with colleagues in National Services Scotland Digital and Security (NSS: DaS) and with System C who provide the BadgerNet systems.
 The first data to be accessed in this way is antenatal booking and neonatal care data.